Jodi Applegate: Life and career

-Applegate was raised in an Irish American Catholic family in Moon Township, Pennsylvania, which is a suburb of Pittsburgh.
+Applegate was raised in Moon Township, Pennsylvania, a suburb of Pittsburgh, in an Irish American Catholic family.
 In 1982, Applegate graduated from Moon Area High School.
-After studying at Temple University in Philadelphia for her freshman year, she transferred as a sophomore to New York University and graduated with a degree in television and film.
+She spent her freshman year at Temple University in Philadelphia.
+She transferred as a sophomore to New York University, where she received a degree in television and film.

-Before she was in journalism, Applegate briefly worked as an actress.
+Before turning to newscasting, Applegate briefly worked as an actress.
 In 1986, she appeared in a television version of the classic children's book A Pocket for Corduroy as the mother.
 In 1987, Applegate appeared in a television version of the Mercer Mayer children's book There's a Nightmare in My Closet, also as the main character's mother.

 In the early 1990s, Applegate was a host of Close Up on C-SPAN, a weekly public affairs program that featured a high school student audience.
 She later worked as a radio and television traffic reporter for Metro Traffic in San Francisco.
 From 1993 to 1996, Applegate hosted Good Morning Arizona on KTVK in Phoenix.
-Applegate was also an anchor at KTVN in Reno, Nevada.
-Applegate met Rob Nikoleski in Reno; he was the sports news director at a competing Reno station, KOLO.
-They married and eight years later were divorced.
+Applegate was also an anchor at KTVN in Reno, NV.
+In Reno is where Applegate met Rob Nikoleski, who was the sports news director at a competing Reno station, KOLO.
+They eventually married, but divorced after eight years.

 In 1996, Applegate was the first face seen on the cable network MSNBC at the station's launch.
 She anchored MSNBC Live and Weekend Today on the main NBC network.
 She also filled in as a substitute host on the Today show.
 In late 1999, she hosted Later Today with Florence Henderson and Asha Blake.
 The show was canceled in 2000.

 In mid-2001, Applegate joined WFXT in Boston.
-She anchored the short-lived Fox 25 News at 4:30 newscast and moved to the 5 pm slot by early 2002.
-She anchored the Fox 25 Morning News for about a year beginning in September 2003; she moved to New York sister station WNYW in October 2004.
+She anchored the short-lived Fox 25 News at 4:30 newscast then moved to 5:00 by early 2002.
+She anchored the Fox 25 Morning News for about a year from September 2003, then moved to New York sister station WNYW in October 2004.

-As of May 2020, Applegate has hosted infomercials for Westmore Beauty Body Coverage.
+As of May 2020, Applegate has been seen hosting infomercials for Westmore Beauty Body Coverage.